 It is the term that refers to the process of using facial images to determine whether someone is, in fact, who they say they are (as well as whether they are authorized for a particular purpose).
 In this process, two images are matched to determine whether they are of the same person.
 It takes the form of one-to-one matching.
 This process can be described as both verification and identification, as it primarily answers the question: Do you have access?

 - Using Face ID to unlock your smartphone

 - Using a selfie to authorize a mobile payment

 - Submitting a selfie along with a copy of your ID to prove your identity when opening a bank account online

 This term refers to the process of using facial recognition to determine someone’s identity.
-It relies on one-to-many matching, and answers the question: Who is this person?
+It relies on one-to-many matching, and answers the question: Who is this person or in other words, who are you?
 In this process, a facial image is compared to a database of images to find a match.

 Some examples of face identification include: